375th Air Mobility Wing

-The 375th Air Mobility Wing (375 AMW) is a unit of the United States Air Force stationed at Scott Air Force Base, Illinois and assigned to Eighteenth Air Force under Air Mobility Command (AMC).
+The 375th Air Mobility Wing is a unit of the United States Air Force stationed at Scott Air Force Base, Illinois and assigned to Eighteenth Air Force under Air Mobility Command.

 The wing has four primary missions.
 It supports aeromedical evacuation within the United States.
 It provides operational support airlift for government officials.
 It offers direct security for U.S. community and nation.
 And it provides support for U.S. host units—making possible the command and control of the United States' entire military transportation effort.